 It has been the practice in many departments to provide lists of final degree results to professional bodies to assist them in awarding professional accreditation to eligible candidates.
 We have been advised by the Office of the Information Commissioner that this practice is now illegal unless each individual listed has given express consent that their details may be passed on.
 Express consent is defined as a positive response to an enquiry and cannot be inferred by failure to object by a deadline.
 It is recognised that this will mean a significant change of practice for many departments.

 The University is obliged to release information on all its students and staff to the Higher Education Statistics Agency.
 These returns are made by the departments of Corporate Information and Computing Services and Human Resources on behalf of the University.
 Information is provided on each individual member of staff or student, and is collected and processed by HESA so that educational statistics can be compiled and national trends monitored.
 The information collected and held by HESA, is of course, subject to the confidentiality conditions of the GDPR.

 Information is also provided to such bodies as Research Councils, the Student Loans Company and Local Education Authorities.
-These reports are dealt with by the appropriate central administrative offices, and academic departments are asked to refer any requests for information from any statutory bodies (eg the police) to Student Services or Human Resources as appropriate.
+These reports are dealt with by the appropriate central administrative offices, and academic departments are asked to refer any requests for information from the police to Security Services, and any other statutory bodies to the Student Services Information Desk or Human Resources as appropriate.

 Third parties who carry out any personal data processing on behalf of, or under the instructions of the University are known as Data Processors.
 It is a legal requirement that an appropriate contract is in place: this contract needs to contain clauses which describe what the Data Processor is allowed to do with the personal data.
 Advice and guidance on Data Processor contracts is available from the Data Protection Officer.